 There are several counties in Northern Ireland where you can chase the aurora borealis.
 Yet, nothing can ever beat County Donegal.
 Its strategic location has made it a perfect platform for the aurora to come dancing through its skies.

-If you’re in Northern Ireland to see the lights, then County Donegal should be your top destination.
+County Donegal should be your top destination in Northern Ireland for seeing the lights.
 Here’s a list of the spots in Donegal from which you can observe the spectral aurora borealis.

 Slieve League (Sliabh Liag)

 Slieve League is a fascinating mountain in County Donegal.
 It overlooks the Atlantic Coast and has some of Europe’s highest sea cliffs.
-This spot is considered perfect when it comes to hunting the aurora borealis.
+This spot is considered perfect for hunting the aurora borealis.
 That’s due to the harsh winter that brutally hits this part, and when this happens, it means utter darkness.
-This leaves room for the lights to become visible and clear in the sky.
+This leaves room for the lights to become visible and apparent in the sky.

-Meanwhile, you can have a tour around the area in the morning to get accustomed to the place.
-It has several walking trails where you get to trek besides the amazing sea.
-The blend of the turquoise water, the snow-capped mountain, and som greenery spots are to die for.
+Meanwhile, you can tour the area in the morning to get accustomed to it.
+It has several walking trails beside the fantastic sea.
+The blend of the turquoise water, the snow-capped mountain, and some greenery spots is to die for.

 Malin Head

-There’s a reason behind the naming of the northern lights, and it’s easy to guess.
-Well, yes, because they mostly happen in the far northern part of the planet.
-Malin Head is a peninsula that sits in the northernmost part of Northern Ireland.
+There’s a reason behind naming the northern lights, and it’s easy to guess.
+Well, yes, because they mostly happen in the far north part of the planet.
+Malin Head is a peninsula in the northernmost part of Northern Ireland.
 This makes it an excellent base to watch the phenomenal aurora borealis weaving through the dark skies.

 Tory Island

 Tory Island restfully sits off the northern shore of the country.
-You will need to ride in a ferry in order to get there.
-It sits too far from any crowded city, limiting any sources of artificial light.
+You will need to ride on a ferry to get there.
+It sits too far from any crowded city, limiting artificial light sources.

-Apparently, its seclusion is one of the factors that aid in making the aurora borealis shine brightly in the sky.
+Its seclusion is one of the factors that helps the aurora borealis shine brightly in the sky.

 Dooey Beach

 Seeing the aurora borealis twirling in the skies is one thing, but seeing them above the waters is another.
-The Dooey Beach is here to give us the best sights we could ever see.
-It’s one of the most popular spots in Donegal to chase after the lights thanks to its limited light pollution.
-What could be better than watching the spectral waves whirling in the skies while reflecting in the waters!
+The Dooey Beach is here to give us the best sights we could see.
+Thanks to its limited light pollution, it’s one of the most popular spots in Donegal to chase after the lights.
+What could be better than watching the spectral waves whirling in the skies while reflecting in the waters?

 Mamore Gap

 Mamore Gap is a fascinating steep road that passes through the superb Urris Hill.
 It offers spectacular sceneries of the Atlantic Ocean from its summit.
-Moreover, it’s deemed one of the best bases to speculate the aurora borealis to show up.
-Although the hill isn’t that high, it still offers a reasonable elevation where light pollution is at its minimum.
+Moreover, it’s deemed one of the best bases to speculate whether the aurora borealis will show up.
+Although the hill isn’t that high, it still offers a reasonable elevation where light pollution is minimal.

 Dunree Head

-Just like Malin Head and Mamore Gap, Dunree Head is located on the Inishowen Peninsula, which makes a perfect base to see the aurora borealis.
+Like Malin Head and Mamore Gap, Dunree Head is located on the Inishowen Peninsula, making a perfect base to see the aurora borealis.
 This spot has several landmarks that you can explore during the day.
-Dunree Fort happens to be the highlight of this area, given its military museum.
-Thus, you have a lot to discover before the night falls and the lights hunting begins.
+Dunree Fort is the highlight of this area, given its military museum.
+Thus, you have much to discover before the night falls and the lights hunting begins.

 Rosguill Peninsula

-Apparently, Donegal is home to several northerly peninsulas and Rosguill is no exception.
-It’s another one that lies along the fascinating coastline.
-This has actually made it a hot destination to watch the aurora borealis from.
-Rosguill Peninsula is a pristine destination that light pollution hadn’t made its way to.
-Nonetheless, it possesses some of Ireland’s mesmerizing views and unmatched splendor.
+Donegal is home to several northerly peninsulas, and Rosguill is no exception.
+It’s another one that lies along the fascinating coastline, making it a hot destination to watch the aurora borealis from.
+Rosguill Peninsula is a pristine destination that light pollution hasn’t reached.
+Nonetheless, it possesses some of Ireland’s mesmerizing views and unmatched splendour.

 Glencolmcille

 Glencolmcille falls on the western side of Donegal and is one of the county’s best places to spot the aurora borealis.
-Since the lights only come into sight during the night, you can keep yourself occupied through the day.
-Luckily, Glencolmcille can grant you an enjoyable stay from visiting the Assaranca Waterfall to venturing into Maghera caves.
+Since the lights only come into sight at night, you can keep yourself occupied throughout the day.
+Luckily, Glencolmcille can grant you an enjoyable stay, from visiting the Assaranca Waterfall to venturing into Maghera caves.

 Fanad Head Lighthouse

-Fanad Head happens to be one of the most beautiful lighthouses around the world.
-It became a tourist hotspot in no time thanks to the dramatic views it offers.
+Fanad Head happens to be one of the most beautiful lighthouses in the world.
+It became a tourist hotspot in no time, thanks to the dramatic views it offers.
 You can learn so much about history and heritage at that splendid spot.
-But the best part is catching the aurora borealis as it provides 270° views to the north.
-Your chances of missing the unearthly lights are quite slim.
+But the best part is catching the aurora borealis, which provides 270° views to the north.
+Your chances of missing the unearthly lights are pretty slim.

 County Sligo

 County Sligo is located near Donegal.
 It’s situated south of County Donegal, to be more precise.
-Sligo happens to be another great destination to observe the aurora borealis.
-Many aurora hunters head to Sligo to increase their chances of seeing this unearthly phenomenon although it only has one destination in which you can get lucky, Mullaghmore.
+Sligo happens to be another excellent destination for observing the aurora borealis.
+Many aurora hunters head to Sligo to increase their chances of seeing this unearthly phenomenon, although there is only one destination where you can get lucky: Mullaghmore.

-When it comes to seeing the aurora borealis in County Sligo, Mullaghmore is your go-to.
-Mullaghmore is a small town that sits on a peninsula of the same name.
+When seeing the aurora borealis in County Sligo, Mullaghmore is your go-to.
+Mullaghmore is a small town on a peninsula of the same name.
 It’s always been a great holiday destination for many tourists.
 Although it has some light pollution, it has north-facing views, so you can spot the northern lights flickering through the dark skies.

 County Mayo

-Whether you’re after the northern lights or not, you should add County Mayo to your list when your visit Ireland.
+Whether you’re after the northern lights or not, you should add County Mayo to your list when you visit Ireland.
 This place is famous for its scenic views that you won’t find elsewhere around Ireland.
-County Mayo is a real beauty that you should experience yourself and explore all its delightful gems.
+County Mayo is a natural beauty; you should experience and explore all its delightful gems.

 Downpatrick Head

-Downpatrick Head is a great destination in County Mayo to see the northern lights.
-It’s a small peninsula that face the north with nothing to hinder the views.
-Besides, its location makes if facing the Arctic Circle, the main land where the aurora borealis make their show.
+Downpatrick Head is a great destination in County Mayo for seeing the northern lights.
+It’s a small peninsula facing the north with nothing hindering the views.
+Besides, its location faces the Arctic Circle, the mainland where the aurora borealis make their show.

 Mullet Peninsula

-Another peninsula in Mayo Co. to chase the aurora borealis is Mullet Peninsula.
-This destination is considered a little inhabitant given its undeveloped state.
+The Mullet Peninsula is another peninsula in Mayo Co. to chase the aurora borealis.
+This destination is considered a little inhabited, given its undeveloped state.
 Consequently, you’ll barely be obstructed by any light pollution.
-It also has several spots that offer an expansive sky view, leaving room for a clearer observation of the fancy lights.
+It also has several spots that offer an expansive sky view, leaving room for a more precise observation of the fancy lights.

 County Kerry

 County Kerry is situated in the southern part of Northern Ireland.
-Apparently, its location doesn’t make it the best destination to observe the aurora borealis.
+Its location isn’t the best destination to observe the aurora borealis.
 However, being situated near Dublin makes it quite accessible to most visitors.
-Many tourists, especially first-time visitors, stay in Dublin, thus, they find Kerry an easy access.
+Many tourists, especially first-time visitors, stay in Dublin; thus, they find Kerry easy to access.

-Moreover, there are two different destinations in Kerry that make for great bases to see the northern lights.
+Moreover, two different destinations in Kerry make for great bases to see the northern lights.
 Check them out:

 Kerry International Dark Sky Reserve

-While in Kerry, you should head to its popular Kerry Dark Sky Reserve.
-It has been certified as one of the darkest skies in Ireland with the least light pollution.
-Thus, it’s a great place to wait for the northern lights to start showing up.
+While in Kerry, you should head to its famous Kerry Dark Sky Reserve.
+It has been certified as one of the darkest skies in Ireland and has the least light pollution.
+Thus, waiting for the northern lights to start showing up is a great place.
 Moreover, the utterly dark skies allow for stargazing activities to take place.
 You can observe planets and star constellations while waiting for the aurora to come around.

 Valentia Island